jrebecca89/sales-rep-experience-analytics/README.md

 ![Sales Rep Workload Dashboard](./Sales%20Rep%20Workload%20Dashboard.jpeg)

 ## Overview
-This project analyzes sales rep workload and its relationship to employee retention and client satisfaction in a fintech sales context.
-Using simulated data, I built an interactive dashboard in Power BI to visualize the connections between rep status, workload, and client outcomes.
+This project explores the connection between sales rep workload, employee retention, and client satisfaction in a fintech sales environment.
+Using simulated data, I created an interactive dashboard in Power BI to visualize the impact of workload on rep status and client experience.

 ## Key Insights
 - High lead volume does not always result in lower client satisfaction.
-Some reps thrive under pressure while others need additional support.
+In this sample, Sales Rep #1 and #3 handle the heaviest workloads yet maintain the highest satisfaction scores.
-- Outliers in the data show that even with the lowest workload, some reps may struggle with client satisfaction—suggesting the need for personalized coaching.
+- Rep #2 is an outlier, showing that even with the lowest workload, client satisfaction can lag behind—highlighting the need for targeted coaching or support.
+- Individual skill, experience, and strategies appear to play a significant role in both workload management and client experience.
+- Understanding and replicating the best practices of top performers could benefit the whole team.

+## Additional Insights
-- The relationship between lead volume and satisfaction is not linear; sharing best practices from top performers can improve team results.
+- The relationship between lead volume and client satisfaction is not linear.
+Some reps (like those on the right of the plot) maintain high satisfaction despite heavy workloads, while others with lighter loads report lower satisfaction.
+- Top performers can excel under pressure.
+Reps with both high lead averages and high client satisfaction show that individual skill, support, or strategy makes a major difference.

 ## Recommendations
 - Regularly analyze and balance rep workloads to prevent burnout.